chavenstein/MSDS6306-CaseStudy1/README.md

 1. Upon initially downloading the GDP and Education data sets, it was determined that some cleaning was required.

     + Note: This process of downloading the data was performed in the R script files "Gather1.R" and "Gather2.R".
 These files can be found within the "Analysis/Data/" folder.
+Other R script files used in the analysis are also included in the "Analysis/Data/" folder.

 2. We began the analysis by examining the "GDP.csv" downloaded with "Gather1.R".